samjdedes/MRI_brain_scan_tumor_detection/README.md

   3) Fully connected layer to equip the network with classification capabilities

 The performance of the model was evaluated with accuracy and recall scores.
 Accuracy is calculated by comparing the number correctly classified images (True Positives and True Negatives) to the total number of images.
-In contrast, recall compares scans correctly classified as having tumors (True Positives) to those mis-identified as not having tumors (False Negatives).
+In contrast, recall compares scans correctly classified as having tumors (True Positives) to those misidentified as not having tumors (False Negatives).
 Given the dangers of misdiagnosing a patient with a tumor as being tumor-free, a high recall is desirable.

-The initial model incorporated a single convolutional layer and fully connected layer.
+The original model incorporated a single convolutional layer and fully connected layer.
 This resulted in the results represented by the confusion matrix below, with an accuracy of 85% and a recall of 96%.

 ![Initial Model Confusion Matrix](report/figures/confusion_matrix_fsm.png)

 While the initial model had good recall, there was plenty of room for improvement in accuracy, notice the number in the top right (False Positives) is greater than that in the top left (True Negatives).
-By adding several more Convolutional layers, implementing Max-Pooling, and incorporating dropout layers, which help prevent over-fitting.
-This resulted in an improvement in accuracy with little impact on recall, with a final accuracy and recall of 88% and 95%, respectively.
+By adding additional epochs, the model showed improved in accuracy and recall, with a final accuracy and recall of 98% and 99%, respectively.

 ![Final Model Confusion Matrix](report/figures/confusion_matrix_final.png)